mmourafiq/django-subways/README.md

 Features:

- -show map
+ - show map
- -ride from stop1 to stop2
+ - ride from stop1 to stop2
- -longest_ride
+ - longest_ride

 It uses the subway map jquery extension.